TreyThomas93/python-trading-bot-with-thinkorswim/README.md

 - For the OCO orders, the bot uses a task to check your TDA account to see if any OCO exits have triggered.

+- **ATTENTION** - The bot is designed to either paper trade or live trade, but not at the same time.
+You can do one or the other.
+This can be changed by the value set for the "Account_Position" field located in your account object stored in the users collection in mongo.
+The options for this field are "Paper" and "Live".
+These are case sensitive.
+By default when the account is created, it is set to "Paper" as a safety precaution for the user.

 ---

 ## <a name="getting-started"></a> Getting Started